Dowsley/hotel/README.md

 - [X] Variations (clicking twice)
 	- Pay attention to animation modes
 		- Case in point: `Kitchen_sink_0_A` and `Kitchen_sink_0_B`
-		- Variations will be like rotating between different spritesheets.
+		- Variations will be like rotating between different SpriteSheets.
-	- Pay attention to rotation (and things that cant or shouldnt be rotated, like wall stuff)
+	- Pay attention to rotation (and things that cant or shouldn't be rotated, like wall stuff)
-- [ ] UI + Better controls and handling (BIG FEATURE)
+- [...]
+UI + Better controls and handling (BIG FEATURE)
 	- Closer to habbo!
 But better.
 Will need to find assets.
 	- [ ] Basic dock with buttons.
 Should probably be vertical on the left for clean look.
 	- [ ] Inventory